shimaore/astonishing-competition/middleware/commands.coffee.md

 Other call-based conditions.

-Notice that these are not fulfilled during the very first test, only after LCR code has been evaluated.
+Notice that these (especially `onnet`) are not fulfilled during the very first test, only after LCR code has been evaluated.

-        called_emergency: =>
+        called_emergency: ->
-          @session.destination_emergency ? null
+          return true if session.destination_emergency
+          data = @cdr.rating_info ?= validate @cdr.remote_number
+          return data?.emergency

-        called_onnet: =>
+        called_onnet: ->
-          @session.destination_onnet ? null
+          session.destination_onnet ? null

 Counter condition based on `incall_values`